Skip to main content

 reject_latest() || (signed_by_alice() && signed_by_bob())

-The signed_by_bob and signed_by_alice policies are not evaluated when the reject_latest policy returns true.
+The signed_by_bob and signed_by_alice policies aren't evaluated when the reject_latest policy returns true.

-In the same way, the signed_by_bob policy is not evaluated if the signed_by_alice and the reject_latest policies return false.
+In the same way, the signed_by_bob policy isn't evaluated if the signed_by_alice and the reject_latest policies return false.

 This avoids unnecessary evaluations of policies in the group and grants fast responses to the admission requests.

-When a group policy performs a rejection, all the evaluation details of the group policies are sent as part of the AdmissionResponse .status.details.causes.
+The system sends all evaluation details of the group policies as part of the AdmissionResponse .status.details.causes when a group policy performs a rejection.

-The full details of a rejected admission request can be obtained by increasing the verbosity level of kubectl:
+You can obtain the full details of a rejected admission request by increasing the verbosity level of kubectl:

 kubectl -v4 apply -f signed-pod.yml